the-bitman/nukeme_Dec_2024/README.md

 ## see it run
 http://localhost:4000/

-## resume book at chapter 5.5 common dynamic data
+## resume book at chapter 6.4 Panic Recovery